 So what does that all mean for you?
-In a nutshell, your retirement income will likely take a hit, whether through lower benefits in retirement or the higher taxes during your working years (leaving you with less money you could save).
+In a nutshell, your retirement income will likely take a hit, whether through lower benefits in retirement or higher taxes during your working years (leaving you with less money you could save).

 When it comes to your retirement, the answer is likely “yes.”
 While the impact of a government deficit depends on an extraordinarily complex set of factors, the basics are pretty easy to understand.

 Like any individual, the U.S. government takes on debt any time it takes a loan to pay for expenses it can’t cover with its current income.
 For the government, those loans take the form of bonds sold to individual investors, big institutions and other governments.

 The government’s ability to repay those debts, and take on new ones, depends on both its annual income and the interest rates demanded by its investors.
-In recent times, actions taken to soften the impact of the Great Recession, combined with the costs of the Bush tax cuts of 2003 and the wars in Iraq and Afghanistan, has caused the country’s debt to skyrocket.
+In recent times, actions taken to soften the impact of the Great Recession, combined with the costs of the Bush tax cuts of 2003, and the wars in Iraq and Afghanistan, caused the country’s debt to skyrocket.

 The major issue for retirees is how, over the long run, the government generates enough money to make the ballooning debt payments.
 One option is to raise taxes.
 The prospect of higher future taxes has particular significance for retirement account, since choosing the right account can depend largely on whether you expect to pay higher or lower income taxes in the future.
-A Roth makes the most sense if you expect your taxes to go up; a traditional IRA makes sense when you expect them to be lower.
+A Roth makes the most sense if you expect your taxes to go up; a Traditional IRA makes sense when you expect them to be lower.

 The size of the increases is impossible to predict.
-Maybe our politicians will join hands and tackle the health care problems once and for all.
+Maybe our politicians will join hands and tackle the healthcare problems once and for all.
 In the meantime, store the world’s best “insurance”—your cash—in a retirement account.